-The Canadian Gene Cure Foundation is also pleased to announce the results of the previous request for applications of two \$65,000 grants for research into new treatments for rare genetic diseases.
+Vancouver, BC - September 17, 2007: The Canadian Gene Cure Foundation (CGCF) is pleased to award two \$65,000 grants for research into new treatments for rare genetic diseases.

 The grants have been awarded to Dr Jacques Galipeau, Associate Professor, Department of Medicine and Oncology, McGill University Montreal and Dr David Rosenblatt, Chairman of the Department of Human Genetics, McGill University, Montreal.